What is Metal Fabrication?

 Metal fabrication plays a large role in creating parts for mass consumption.
 The mass production of products like screws, cans, cutlery, pipes and pans all fall into this category.
 These products tend to have consistent requirements and a wider tolerance for error.
 This means that the parts can differ in small ways from the original design but still function as expected.

 On the other hand, metal fabrication can also create large runs of customized fabricated metal products.
 These projects usually include the design and fabrication of customized metal parts to fit a business’ needs.
-Customized valves, car parts, medical equipment and hardware are all examples of this type of project.
+Customized valves, car parts and hardware are all examples of this type of project.

 Different Types of Metal Fabrication